Features of Parliament

 (f) He should not have been disqualified by any Parliamentary statute.

 It is not prone to total dissolution.
 Every two years, one-third of its members retire, and elections are held just for the vacant seats.
-Rajya Sabha members has a six-year term.
+Rajya Sabha members have a six-year term.

 LOK SABHA